insidewhy/process-pool/README.markdown

   // this is the function run in the sub-process whenever the wrapping function
   // is called from a sub-process. return function(value) {
+    // the promise is used to keep the process active for a second, usually you
-    return new Promise(function(resolve) {
+    // would not use promises for this purpose in a process pool. return new Promise(function(resolve) {
       console.log('begin %s: %s', time(), returnValue)
       setTimeout(function() { resolve(p * 10) }, 1000)